w3c/did-test-suite/packages/jest-did-matcher/README.md

 ## Currently Implemented

+- toBeAsciiString and isAsciiString to test whether the object is an ASCII string or not
 - toBeInfraMap and isInfraMap to test whether the object is an INFRA map or not
 - toBeInfraString and isInfraString to test whether the object is an INFRA string or not
 - toBeValidDid and isValidDid to test whether the object is a DID string or not